SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Read Request
 ~~~~~~~~~~~~

-With the read request message the ECS may ask the SEC node to update a
+With the read request message the ECS may ask the SEC node about a reasonable recent value 'corrent' value.
-value as soon as possible, without waiting for the next regular update.
-The reply is an update message.
-If updates are not activated, the update message can also be treated like a reply request
-to the read request.
+In most cases this means, that the hardware is read to give a fresh value.
+However, there are uses case where either an internal control loop is running anyway
+in which case it is perfectly fine to returned the internally cached value.
+In other cases (ls370+scanner) it may take a long time to actually obtain a fresh value,
+in which case it is also fine to return the most recently obtained value.
+In any way, the timestamp qualifier should indicate the time the value was **obtained**.

 Example: